Sean-Bradley/Threejs-Boilerplate/README.md

 # Threejs Boilerplate

-A Threejs Boilerplate to aid in quick prototyping
+A Threejs Boilerplate to aid in quick prototyping.
+The master branch also uses ES6 import syntax.

+When updating older Threejs projects, you may get a warning in the browser such as, "As part of the transition to ES6 Modules, the files in 'examples/js' were deprecated in May 2020 (r177) and will be deleted in December 2020 (r114)."

+There are several steps involved in converting to use modules.
+This boilerplate was written to help you solve some of the issues you may have when converting your Threejs projects to use modules.

-There are 2 branches
+In this boilerplate, there are 2 branches

-- before-es6-modules : Showing the way to use threejs before ES6 modules
+- before-es6-modules : Showing the way to use Threejs before ES6 modules
 - master : This same example, but converting it to use ES6 imports

 To install and start